blackflux/object-rewrite/README.md

 ### retainEmptyParents

 Default `true`<br>
-Empty parents are only retained when exactly matched, when this is set to false.
+When `false`, empty "parents" are only retained when exactly matched by `retain` array entry.
+When `true` empty parents are also retained if they are _part of_ a needle in the `retain` array.

 ## Deficiencies